 In this episode

-In this episode of Inform, we discuss self-advocacy.
+In this episode of Inform, we explore talking about your disability at work.

 You can find a transcript of this episode here:

 Do you have a story that you’d like to share?
 Get in touch at [email protected]

 Inform is a production of Independence Australia.
 If you’re keen to hear more, you can go back and listen to our past episodes at: www.informonline.org.au/listen

 Stay tuned for the next episode of Inform.
 In the meantime, subscribe for free on your preferred podcast listening platform to be the first to hear about new episodes.